dapperlabs/cryptokitties-bounty/README.md

 ### What you Should Know About CryptoKitties:

 - CryptoKitties is a game centered around breedable, collectible, and oh-so-adorable creatures we call CryptoKitties!
 Each cat is one-of-a-kind and 100% owned by you; it cannot be replicated, taken away, or destroyed.
-- CryptoKitties is a non-fungible token (ERC #721) that is indivisible and unique.
+- CryptoKitties are non-fungible tokens (see [ERC #721](https://github.com/ethereum/EIPs/issues/721)) that are indivisible and unique.
 - The smart contracts have over 4-billion variations of phenotypes (what you see) and genotypes (what you don’t see).
 Because cats are tokens on a blockchain, they can be bought, sold, or transferred digitally, with strong guarantees of ownership.
-- CryptoKitties is built on the ethereum network; ether will be necessary to fuel transactions, which include purchasing, trading, and breeding CryptoKitties.
+- CryptoKitties is built on the Ethereum network; ether will be necessary to fuel transactions, which include purchasing, trading, and breeding CryptoKitties.
 For the purpose of this bounty program, the program will run within the Rinkeby test network.
 Also the source code will be available for review.
 - Two CryptoKitties can breed a new CryptoKitty.
 Kitties do not have a permanently assigned gender.
-While they can only engage in one breeding session at one time, each cat is able to act as either matron or sire.
+While they can only engage in one breeding session at one time, each Kitty is able to act as either matron or sire.
 The owner chooses per breeding interaction!

 **See full basic operations [here](./CryptoKitty%20Basics.md)**